Can a Woman Be Feminine if She Enjoys Traditionally Masculine Hobbies Like Car Mechanics? Interview With a Girl Car Mechanic

 Me: How has being a female car mechanic shaped your views on gender roles?

-V: Being a female car mechanic has undoubtedly shaped my views on that.
-It's like having a front-row seat to the ongoing transformation of these roles.
-I've experienced firsthand the challenges and triumphs that come with breaking through gender norms in a male-dominated field.
+V: Being a female car mechanic has absolutely shaped how I see things.
+It's like I've had a front-row seat to how gender roles are changing.
+I've personally experienced all the ups and downs that come with breaking through gender norms in a field that's mostly men.

-Firstly, it's made me acutely aware of the stereotypes that still persist.
-Secondly, I've learned that competence knows no gender, and breaking through these stereotypes is not just about proving myself but also about paving the way for others.
+First off, it's made me super aware of how many stereotypes still exist.
+Secondly, I've learned that competence has nothing to do with gender.
+And breaking through these stereotypes isn't just about proving myself, but also about making it easier for others coming after me.

-On a broader scale, it has fueled my advocacy for gender equality dismantling the idea that certain jobs are "for men" or "for women" and recognizing that diversity in all fields brings strength and innovation.
+On a bigger scale, it's really fueled my passion for gender equality.
+It's about getting rid of this idea that certain jobs are "for men" or "for women" and realizing that having diversity in every field makes us stronger and more innovative.

-Being a female car mechanic has also made me appreciate the importance of representation.
-When women see others like them excelling in roles traditionally dominated by men, it can inspire and empower them to pursue their dreams, regardless of societal expectations.
+Being a female car mechanic has also made me appreciate how important representation is.
+When women see other women like them doing awesome in roles that have traditionally been male-dominated, it can inspire and empower them to go after their own dreams, no matter what society expects.

-In essence, my experience as a female car mechanic has deepened my understanding of the fluidity of gender roles.
-It's not about fitting into predefined boxes but about embracing the freedom to be authentic and true to oneself, regardless of societal norms.
+Basically, my time as a female car mechanic has really deepened my understanding of how fluid gender roles are.
+It's not about trying to fit into some predefined box, but about embracing the freedom to be authentic and true to yourself, no matter what the norms are.

 Me: Have you witnessed a positive shift in attitudes towards women in the automotive field during your career?